 ARTSource Arizona Volume Seven reflects on the career of flutist R. Carlos Nakai and features other artists including Cyndy Carstens, Carly Quinn, “Aya” Sheevaya, Karl Williams, and Reagan Word.

 Preview the art and techniques of historic photographer Edward S. Curtis, from an exhibition at Western Spirit – Scottsdale's Museum of the West.
-Glimpse forward to the 2022 Sedona International Film Festival and look back on the making of the film "In A Different Key" from the 2021 Festival.
+Glimpse forward to the 2022 Sedona International Film Festival and look back on the making of the film "In A Different Key" shown at the 2021 Festival.
 Glasses are raised in a toast to Linda Goldenstein, founder of the award-winning Goldenstein Gallery.

-Volume Seven features an expanded look at generations of artists and creative persons with an Arizona connection including Doug, Dianne, and Ryan Adams; Lou and Adam DeSerio; Brian, Brenda, and Robyn Foley; Sam and Christopher Forrest; Kristina Gabrielle; the Moceri family; Esteban and Teresa Joy; singer-songwriter Melanie's family; Bill, Rose, and Rio Robson; and the Waddell family.
+Volume Seven features an expanded look at generations of artists and creative persons with an Arizona connection including Doug, Dianne, and Ryan Adams; Lou and Adam DeSerio; Brian, Brenda, and Robyn Foley; Sam and Christopher Forrest; Kristina Gabrielle; the Moceri Family; Esteban and Teresa Joy; singer-songwriter Melanie's family; Bill, Rose and Rio Robson; and the Waddell family.

 ARTSource Arizona